syntax-syndicate/codegate-docs/docs/about/faq.md

 ### Does CodeGate replace my AI code assistant plugin?

-No, CodeGate works _with_ your AI code assistant, as a local proxy between your client and the LLM it's communicating with.
+No, CodeGate works _with_ your AI code assistant, as a local intermediary between your client and the LLM it's communicating with.

 ### Does CodeGate work with any plugins other than Copilot and Continue?